qchantel/california-housing-neural-network/README.md

 - [ ] dropout technique
 - [ ] save the model to be able to run it without training
 - [ ] perf: is it possible to use Mac GPU? is torch already using it?
+- [ ] feature tweaking
+- [ ] XGBoost?

+## Remaining questions
+- Some reading tells me that for such a model (regression type, not classification) between 300-800 epochs shall be fine.
+But 3,000 epochs and I still did not reach my early stopping (model keeps improving).
+Don't know why.

 ## Notes
 [Some inspiring article](https://medium.com/@tejus05/california-housing-price-prediction-an-end-to-end-machine-learning-project-example-6d1a56c6c248) that achieves a 0.8338 R2 and 38,220$ RMSE.
 Warning we don't have the same seed (see difference in linear reg R2)